mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **12. What do you see as the biggest benefits of "Equalizers"?
 (Check all that apply)**
 - [ ] Levels the field: Makes performance more equal across wing sizes.
-- [ ] Reduces ballast: Reduces the incentive for S/M pilots to ballast up to M/L sizes.
+- [ ] Improves Safety: Reduces the incentive for XS/S pilots to ballast up to M/L sizes.
 - [ ] Promotes small wings: Creates a real incentive for manufacturers to develop better XS/S wings.
 - [ ] Promotes micro sizes: Incentivizes the creation and improvement of competitive XXS/XXXS glider sizes.
 - [ ] Promotes intermediate sizes: Could encourage a wider range of wing sizes, matching equalizer gradations.